-- (1) Audit fees consisted of services rendered by the principal accountant for the audit and reviews of our annual and quarterly condensed consolidated financial statements. - (2) Audit-related fees includes the aggregate fees for assurance and related services provided that are reasonably related to the performance of the audits or reviews of the financial statements and which are not reported above under "Audit fees." - (3) Tax fees consists of professional services rendered for tax compliance, tax planning, tax advice, and value added tax process review.
+- (1) Audit fees consisted of services rendered by the principal accountant for the audit and reviews of our annual and quarterly condensed consolidated financial statements, and audit of internal control over financial reporting. - (2) Audit-related fees include the aggregate fees for assurance and related services provided that are reasonably related to the performance of the audits or reviews of the financial statements and audit of internal control over financial reporting, and which are not reported above under "Audit fees." - (3) Tax fees consist of professional services rendered for tax compliance, tax planning, tax advice, and value added tax process review.
 The services for the fees disclosed under this category include tax return preparation, research and technical tax advice. - (4) All other fees include the aggregate fees for products and services provided that are not reported above under "Audit fees," "Audit-related fees" or "Tax fees."